redox-os/book/src/porting-applications.md

 ## Submitting MRs

-If you want to add your recipe on [Cookbook](https://gitlab.redox-os.org/redox-os/cookbook) to become a Redox package on the [CI server](https://static.redox-os.org/pkg/), read the [package policy](https://gitlab.redox-os.org/redox-os/cookbook#package-policy).
+If you want to add your recipe on [Cookbook](https://gitlab.redox-os.org/redox-os/cookbook) to become a Redox package on the [build server](https://static.redox-os.org/pkg/), read the [package policy](https://gitlab.redox-os.org/redox-os/cookbook#package-policy).

 After this you can submit your merge request with proper category, dependencies and comments.